Aaron Judge Player Props: Yankees vs. Padres

-On Saturday, Aaron Judge (hitting .371 in his past 10 games) and the New York Yankees face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 1:05 PM ET.
+The New York Yankees, including Aaron Judge (.457 on-base percentage in past 10 games, 61 points above season-long percentage), take on starting pitcher Yu Darvish and the San Diego Padres at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Padres.
+In his most recent game he had a one-hit performance (1-for-4) against the Padres.

 Aaron Judge Game Info & Props vs. the Padres